 System, and Components.
 62443-3-3 Security Requirements for Systems and 62443-4-2 Security Requirements for Components reflect the functional requirements from a design perspective.
-For maintenance aspects, 62443-2-4 list the requirements.
+For maintenance aspects, 62443-2-4 list In addition to requirements, IEC 62443 defines four security the requirements.

-The standard defines seven foundational requirements (FRs) that need to be fulfilled to design a secure component/ system:
+The standard defines seven foundational requirements (FRs) that need to be fulfilled to design a secure component/ svstem: